Rent increases: Rents pull wages away | Momentum Institute

 Housing allowance: A one-off payment is not enough

 In order to slow down inflation, the Momentum Institute recommends a nationwide rental price brake for all rental contracts.
 Poorer people in particular would benefit from this: “The poorer half of Austrian households live almost entirely in rented accommodation.
 They would therefore benefit much more from a rental price cap than richer households, which mostly own their own homes., according to Toelgyes.
 In contrast to the planned housing cost subsidy, a rental price brake would also have a lasting effect.
-The effect of a one-off payment fizzles out after a few months.
+The effect of a one-off payment fizzles out following a few months.
 The rental price brake also has a dampening effect on future rent increases.
 “Today’s rent increases are the basis for tomorrow’s rent increases.
-With a rental price brake, we could curb this rental-price spiral‘ says Tölgyes in conclusion.
+With a rental price brake, we might curb this rental-price spiral‘ says Tölgyes in conclusion.

 A graphic for the broadcast can be found here.